JimmyOei/chess_game/README.md

 ## TODO
-- implement checks and mate
+- implement mate
 - start and end interface
 - castling move
 - king legal move (cannot check himself)
 - pawn promotion
+- when check, only moves that remove check are legal
+- checks can also be done indirectly

 *Ideas*
 - random move opponent